MicrosoftDocs/cpp-docs/docs/parallel/concrt/parallel-algorithms.md

  [[Top](#top)]

 ##  <a name="parallel_invoke"></a> The parallel_invoke Algorithm
- The [concurrency::parallel_invoke](../Topic/parallel_invoke%20Function.md) algorithm executes a set of tasks in parallel.
+ The `parallel_invoke` algorithm executes a set of tasks in parallel.
 It does not return until each task finishes.
 This algorithm is useful when you have several independent tasks that you want to execute at the same time.

  The `parallel_invoke` algorithm takes as its parameters a series of work functions (lambda functions, function objects, or function pointers).
 The `parallel_invoke` algorithm is overloaded to take between two and ten parameters.
 Every function that you pass to `parallel_invoke` must take zero parameters.